Dog hair, toys, bones and dog beds. It's an ongoing chore to cleaning your house with a dog.

 Carpets are not the best with dogs.
 Especially multiple dogs.
 It seems like the hair comes off the dogs and sticks to the carpet.

-Use a Squeegee – This great item isn’t just for cleaning mirrors and windows.
-It’s great on carpets and sofas, especially if there are dog hairs on the carpeting.
+This great item isn’t just for cleaning mirrors and windows.
+It’s perfect for removing dog hair from carpets and sofas.

 The rubber on the squeegee easily pulls up the stuck dog hair on the carpet.
 Plus, it’s fun to use.

-For hardwood, laminate or tile floors – The best floor cleaner ever is an automatic floor cleaner.
-I highly recommend this one.
-It’s small enough to get close to the walls and edges while being small and simple to use.
+If you hate mopping, then you'll love an automatic floor cleaner.
+They are small enough to get close to the walls and edges while being simple to use.